Anticipatory Bail | Section 438 of Cr.PC, 1973 | 482 BNSS, 2023

 State as well as Victim can also file application of Cancellation of Bail Application if the accused violates the conditions imposed by Court.

-Anticipatory Bail by Supreme Court
+Anticipatory Bail by Apex Court

 The Constitution Bench in this case emphasized that provision of pre-arrest bail enshrined in Section 438 of the Cr.PC.